Research and Planning

 The bald cypress trees and tupelo gum trees coated in Spanish moss and mistletoe seem to rise out of the water creating a scene from a horror movie yet somehow still enchanting.
 The rust leaves on the ground behind them finished the eery look.

 I couldn’t help but be mesmerized by the surreal beauty of the area.
+This is why I love exploring North Carolina’s outdoors.

 The Merchants Millpond Alligators

-Checking in to the visitor center, I had my second surprise of the day when I encountered the alligator board.
+Checking in at the visitor center, I had my second surprise of the day when I encountered the alligator board.
 The American Alligator is known to live and breed in the swamp even though it was previously considered too far north.

 The visitor center houses an alligator watch board where you can note where one was seen along with the date and time.
 Even though it was a cold February, there was one sighting on the board.